 first.
 They will be supportive if they understand that a

 change to the fee calculation doesn't have to change the overall fees, and can

 be cost neutral, increase or decrease fees, depending on what $/tonne you set.

 Its also possible to set special rates for particular aircraft, or an operators

 Yearly bulk fees: These work well for recreational flyers, but not commercial operators.
 Over time commercial operators

 change in size.
 If they grow, a fixed yearly bulk fee

 can leave the airport unable to improve the facilities to meet the increasing

-reports, it's common to find that their flying schools are paying for each
+reports, it's common to find that their flying schools are paying a very low fee for each

-training session, less than 10% of a casual landing fee.
+training session.
 Which is fine if that is what the Airport wants, and can make that decision with

 the benefit of knowledge.
 Fees per training session are easy to set